RetroReversing/retroReversing/pages/leaks/Nintendo/OriginalSource.md

 <section class="postSection">
   <div class="css-folder css-folder-left wow slideInLeft postImage">/MAPDATA</div>
   <div markdown="1" class="rr-post-markdown">
+ This folder contains all the character tiles for each of the maps along with the actual layouts of the maps..

- This folder contains all the layout tiles for each of the maps.
-They are assembly files using Define Byte (db) for each of the graphic tiles in the map, for example:
+The **.MAP** files contain the layout of each of the screens and are actually just assembly files using Define Byte (db) for each of the graphic tiles in the map, for example:

 ```
 ; Map size	X = 10  Y = 9